jjloomis/adobe-photoshop-basics/painting-on-an-image.md

-# Adding paint to an image
+# Adding paint or pencil to an image

 1. Make sure the layer you want to edit is selected in the Layers panel.
 2. Set a Foreground color.
 This will be the paint color.